Posted on February 29, 2016

 4. What is the Punishment?

-The punishment for this offense will depend on your prior criminal history.
-Although this offense is a misdemeanor, it carries up to 1 year of incarceration in the county jail.
+The punishment for HS 11550 will depend on your prior criminal history.
+Although this offense is a misdemeanor, it carries up to 1 year in the county jail.
 If you suffer from a prior conviction for this offense, and you’re subsequently convicted a second time within 7 years, then you face a mandatory minimum of 6 months in the county jail.

 If this was your first offense, or you’re determined / approved to be eligible, you may be able to withhold adjudication of the proceedings under Deferred Entry Judgment (“DEJ”), also known as formal diversion.
 This occurs when you enter a plea but formal sentencing is suspended for a period of 12 to 18 months.